 And, with all of the power that they bring to the table, they will stay relevant for a long time coming.

 So, if you’re looking for the best GPU for gaming, and you’re planning on using a high-end monitor for better visuals, then you need one of these cards.

 These Tier 2 GPUs bring a lot of performance to the table.
 While they aren’t as powerful as the Tier 1 gaming video cards listed above, they aren’t that far behind either.

-These graphics cards will easily max out any game on a 1920×1080 monitor and will even give you high-end performance on a 2560×1440 monitor in most games, as well as serve as entry-level graphics cards for 4K gaming.
+These graphics cards will easily max out any game on a 1920×1080 monitor and will even give you high-end performance on a 2560×1440 monitor in some non-demanding games.

-The GTX 1060 and RX 480 can actually serve as decent options for 4K gaming as well.
+The GTX 1060 and RX 580 can actually serve as decent options for entry-level 4K gaming as well.
 And, both of those cards meet Oculus Rift’s minimum requirements, so they will work for a future VR setups as well.

 Ultimately, though, if you don’t want to spend much over $300, but you are looking to get one of the best video cards for the money, these cards will give you a ton of power.

 The Tier 3 GPUs are the sweet spot for gamers playing on a 1920×1080 monitor.
 These cards are powerful enough to max out pretty much any game at 1920×1080 resolution and they’re much more reasonable in price.

 They will struggle with more demanding games at higher resolutions, but overall they are excellent options if you are sticking with a 1080p monitor.

-Of the cards in this group, the RX 570, RX 470, and GTX 1050 Ti are the best overall options.
-Both are capable of handling anything on a 1080p monitor and both are expected to meet the requirements for VR-gaming.
-The other three options are excellent choices as well if you are trying to build a budget gaming PC.
+Of the cards in this group, GTX 1050 Ti is the best overall option.
+It is capable of handling anything on medium-to-higher settings on a 1080p monitor and it can meet the requirements for VR-gaming (or, at least the Oculus Rift).
+The other two options are excellent choices as well if you are trying to build an extreme budget gaming PC.